HubSpot (NYSE:HUBS) Releases Q3 2021 Earnings Guidance

-HubSpot (NYSE:HUBS) last posted its quarterly earnings results on Wednesday, August 4th.
-The software maker reported $0.43 EPS for the quarter, beating the Zacks’ consensus estimate of $0.32 by $0.11.
-HubSpot had a negative net margin of 9.37% and a negative return on equity of 6.19%.
-The company had revenue of $310.80 million during the quarter, compared to analyst estimates of $296.01 million.
-During the same period in the prior year, the business posted $0.30 EPS.
-The firm’s revenue was up 52.7% compared to the same quarter last year.
-As a group, analysts forecast that HubSpot will post -1.55 EPS for the current fiscal year.

-In other news, CFO Kathryn Bueker sold 600 shares of the firm’s stock in a transaction dated Monday, May 17th.
-The shares were sold at an average price of $491.75, for a total transaction of $295,050.00.
-Following the sale, the chief financial officer now owns 40,479 shares of the company’s stock, valued at approximately $19,905,548.25.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, CEO Brian Halligan sold 8,500 shares of the firm’s stock in a transaction dated Tuesday, May 18th.
-The shares were sold at an average price of $484.56, for a total transaction of $4,118,760.00.
-Following the sale, the chief executive officer now directly owns 635,784 shares in the company, valued at approximately $308,075,495.04.
+In other news, CFO Kathryn Bueker sold 600 shares of the business’s stock in a transaction on Monday, May 17th.
+The stock was sold at an average price of $491.75, for a total value of $295,050.00.
+Following the completion of the transaction, the chief financial officer now directly owns 40,479 shares of the company’s stock, valued at approximately $19,905,548.25.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, insider Yamini Rangan sold 2,106 shares of the firm’s stock in a transaction dated Friday, July 2nd.
+The shares were sold at an average price of $592.00, for a total value of $1,246,752.00.
+Following the sale, the insider now directly owns 47,123 shares in the company, valued at approximately $27,896,816.
 The disclosure for this sale can be found here.
-Insiders have sold a total of 49,719 shares of company stock worth $25,638,644 over the last three months.
-8.30% of the stock is currently owned by insiders.
+Over the last ninety days, insiders have sold 49,719 shares of company stock valued at $25,638,644.
+8.30% of the stock is currently owned by corporate insiders.

 HubSpot, Inc provides a cloud-based customer relationship management (CRM) platform for businesses in the Americas, Europe, and the Asia Pacific.
 The company's CRM platform includes marketing, sales, service, and content management systems, as well as integrated applications, such as search engine optimization, blogging, website content management, messaging, chatbots, social media, marketing automation, email, predictive lead scoring, sales productivity, ticketing and helpdesk tools, customer NPS surveys, analytics, and reporting.